-On the last Saturday of the month, the hamlet of Sevenhill comes alive with stallholders and patrons for the Sevenhill Producers Market.
+On the second Saturday of the month, the hamlet of Clare comes alive with stallholders and patrons for the Clare Market.
 Sevenhill Cellars for a tour of the stately St Aloysius’ Church and college buildings - home of the first winery in the Clare Valley.

 Nothing beats a lazy lunch under the olive tree on the veranda at Skillogalee Winery & Restaurant or out on the deck at Paulett Wines & Bush DeVine Cafe.
-Indulge in regional produce and award winning wines, while soaking in the spectacular views.
-Stone Bridge Wines, Eldredge Vineyards and the Sevenhill Hotel also cater for lunch in this area (see specific listings for days and times at selected venues).
+Indulge in regional produce and award-winning wines, while soaking in the spectacular views.
+Eldredge Vineyards and the Sevenhill Hotel also cater for lunch in this area (see specific listings for days and times at selected venues).